Slack-Partner-Engineering/Incident-Management-Functions/README.md

 The CLI will ask you to choose a workspace to install your trigger to.
 Also, it will ask you if you want to install it for your dev app, or your prod app.
 Choose wisely, as the dev version of the trigger will only work with `slack run`, and the prod version with `slack deploy`.
+Let's choose the production version for now!
 Once you've picked a workspace, you should see output like this:

 ```